-As of the date of this prospectus, there were 9,105,342 ordinary shares issuable upon exercise of outstanding stock options and vesting of restricted shares at a weighted average exercise price of US\$0.97 per ordinary share, and there were 7,465,842 ordinary shares available for future issuance upon the exercise of future grants under our stock incentive plans.
+As of the date of this prospectus, there were 9,105,342 ordinary shares issuable upon exercise of outstanding stock options and vesting of restricted shares, including vested options beneficially owned by the executive officers who elect to sell in this offering, at a weighted average exercise price of US\$0.97 per ordinary share, and there were 7,465,842 ordinary shares available for future issuance upon the exercise of future grants under our stock incentive plans.
 To the extent that any of these options are exercised, there will be further dilution to new investors.